 Invest in essential workforces: Essential activities that kept the economy running early in the pandemic included maritime and freight operations, air cargo and more.
-The Port seeks continuing state partnership on workforce development in port-related industries, including through robust support for pre-apprenticeship and apprenticeship programs.
+The Port seeks continuing state partnership on workforce development in port-related industries, including support for pre-apprenticeship and apprenticeship programs and policies intended to support retention by ensuring a respectful worksite free of harassment and intimidation.